SolidStateLEDLighting/wifi_5.2/src/wifi/docs/wifi_operations.md

 # Wifi Operations

 We define a list of wifi operations in wif_enum.hpp.
-There currently 8.
-These operations lead to all other sub-operations project wide.
+There are currently 8.
+These operations lead to all other sub-operations within the Wifi object.

 * Run Operation
 * Shutdown Operation